These projects follow the Government of Canada’s $55 million investment announced in the 2018 federal budget.

 A 560-metre section of the Britannia pathway wall between Kempster Avenue and Maplehurst Avenue will be rehabilitated to increase its resiliency and longevity.

 Stabilization work will prevent further erosion and improve shoreline protection.

-The rehabilitation of the asphalt surface of the Portage Bridge and the widening of the cycle track will improve safety and user comfort.
+The widening of the cycle track and the rehabilitation of the asphalt surface of the Portage Bridge will improve safety and user comfort.

-The Sir John A. Macdonald Parkway LeBreton Exit Bridge has reached the end of its life cycle.
-It will be replaced with a new structure to improve safety and user comfort.
+The replacement of the Sir John A. Macdonald Parkway LeBreton Bridge with a new structure will improve safety and user comfort.